sccn/sccn.github.io/tutorials/ConceptsGuide/Setting_up_your_EEG_lab.md

 * OpenBCI: Sells an open-sourced design for low budgets.
 The same remark applies to the Emotiv solution.

-The main issue with consumer-grade EEG is the low signal quality when recording on the scalp (when recording directly on the skin (forehead), the signal quality is likely comparable to research-grade systems).
+The main issue with *consumer-grade EEG* is the low signal quality when recording on the scalp (when recording directly on the skin (forehead), the signal quality is likely comparable to research-grade systems).
 The main reason is that the signal quality on the scalp relies on using gel-based electrode systems (which these consumer systems do not want to use).

+What about the *clinical EEG systems* (Nihon_Kohden and the like)?
+These systems offer similar signal quality as the research system, although the technology is often older (they do not use active electrodes, for example).
+The issue with such systems is that they are limited to low-density recordings (less than 32 channels) and make it difficult to record experimental events synchronized with the EEG.

-We are not mentioning here research-level dry electrode systems (some of the companies listed above have a dry electrode system solution), and there are other companies that specialize in that (Cognionics, Quasar, Wearable sensing, etc.).
+We are not mentioning here research-level *dry electrode systems* (some of the companies listed above have a dry electrode system solution), and there are other companies that specialize in that (Cognionics, Quasar, Wearable sensing, etc.).
 We do not believe the data quality is on par with gel systems (see below).

 There are many more companies.